CptConstantine/RoleByPost/README.md

   - Players can speak as their characters with formatted messages and avatars
   - GMs can speak as NPCs with custom display names
   - GMs can provide narration with special formatting
+  - Automatically restricted from out of character channels to maintain immersion

 - **Channel Management**
   - Configure channels as In-Character (IC), Out-of-Character (OOC), GM Only, or Unrestricted